We don’t have very long to wait before Sue passes judgement on Malcolm Clarke’s avant-garde soundtrack.

 Sue: Not really.
-The Sea Devil looks ridiculous in his little blue dress.
+That Sea Devil over there looks ridiculous in his little blue dress.
 Who in their right mind goes swimming in a dress?

-Meanwhile, Donald Sumpter is still twitching as the Sea Devils prepare to storm his submarine.
+Donald Sumpter’s eye twitches as the Sea Devils prepare to invade his submarine.

 Sue: He’ll be giving Hitler salutes like Robert Lindsay in GBH, next.

 Sue: What a ****!
-He had a sandwich in the last ****ing episode!
+He had a sandwich in the last episode!

-I’ve never seen Sue get so het up about Doctor Who before.
+I’ve never seen Sue so het up about Doctor Who before.

 Sue: That’s probably the worst thing I’ve ever seen the Doctor do.

 Me: Calm down.
-It’s just a bit of harmless comedy.
+It’s just some harmless comedy.

 Me: It’s good PR.
-They probably thought it would help with recruitment, especially if any impressionable teenagers happened to be watching.
+They probably thought it would help them with recruitment, especially if any impressionable teenagers were watching.